Solidarity Matters

 All over the world millions of people are already responding positively to overlapping ecological and socio-economic crises.
 Despite their extraordinary energy, passion and commitment we are a very long way from seeing proportionate or sufficiently urgent changes.

-We believe the crises of our time are inextricably interconnected, yet we see them being addressed largely by single-issue movements working on isolated pieces.
+We believe the interlocking social, economic, and ecological crises of our time (the polycrisis) are relational and cultural crises that require relational and cultural responses.
+We see them being addressed largely by single-issue movements working on isolated pieces.
 The scale of mobilisation and action needed to address accelerating unravelling has not been reached and is not, we believe, possible from a position of fragmentation.

 What’s our response?

-Is there a horizontal framework within which those acting in very specific and/or localised contexts can recognise and feel their commonalities and, in solidarity, overcome differences to bring change that impacts at a systems level?
+Collaborating with relational practitioners working in different ways in different settings, we are experimenting with a horizontal framework within which those acting in very specific and/or localised contexts can recognise and feel their commonalities.

 How are we doing this?